Belfio/Belfio/README.md

 - At Betterspace I built a product that increased company's benefit adoption of 1000x.
 - At Flicktek I patented a sensor for wrist watched that is able to identify finger gestures from the wrist tendons movements.

+## Interests
+- Usage of AI for advancing medicine
+- Usage of tech to guarantee rights and freedom
+- Music, art, design, shoe making, economics

+## :)
+- 🚀 Biomedical & Software Engineer
-- 🌍 Based in London / Sardinia
+- 🌍 Based in London and Sardinia
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/alfredobelfiori/)
-- 🚀 Biomedical & Software Engineer